TimurGar/Unit-3/CS Mini IA - Dtrack/Dtrack_main.md

                     root.parent.current = "ActivityScreen"
 ```
 ### Developement story No.2
 My second development story is going to be about my struggle of getting function “user_recent_activity()” in the Home screen to start working automatically without pressing any buttons.
 I wanted to make a sign that would use the username of the user and display it on the Home screen as soon as the user pressed “login” button so that when the screens would change from Login to Home, the user will be able to see “username, your most recent activity was:”.
 But the problem was that I couldn’t refer to a function that is located inside Home screen by pressing a button located in the Login screen, so I had to find a way to run the function “user_recent_activity()” automatically.
-First,I spent about one and a half hours to trying to fix this issue by using global variables but it didn’t work.
-Moreover, global variables would make my program less secure and more vulnerable to getting hacked	.
+First, I spent about one and a half hours trying to fix this issue by using global variables but it didn’t work.
+Moreover, global variables would make my program less secure and more vulnerable to getting hacked.
 So I again went on the internet and started reading articles and documentations.
-After about 2 hours of reading I found an article talking about screen manager, in which they mentioned function “on_pre_enter()”.
-This functions automatically initiates functions inside; once a user enters a screen.
+After about 2 hours of reading, I found an article talking about screen manager, in which they mentioned function “on_pre_enter()”.
+This function automatically initiates functions inside; once a user enters a screen.
 I used it and it finally worked!
 I once again proved to myself that I can find a way to overcome any challenge that I face, I just need enough courage to not give up.

 ## Criteria D: Functionality
 ### Login System: